Hylozoic/hylo-node/README.md

 Create a local certificate and make sure your computer trusts it.
 Here are some up to date instructions for macOS: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/

 Create a directory `config/ssl` and copy the .crt, key and .pem (CA certificate) files to it.
-Assuming the names are localhost.crt, localhost.key and localhostCA.pem then add a file at `config/local.js` with the contents:
+Assuming the names are localhost.crt, localhost.key and localhost.pem then add a file at `config/local.js` with the contents:

 ```
 var fs = require('fs')